HOPE STARTS HERE STORIES

 That was the last time anyone in the village would see her.

-The man drove her to a brothel two hours away and coldly announced that it was her new home.
 “I must return to my brothers,” Dana demanded.
 Before she could utter another word, the man grabbed the back of her neck and threw her to the ground.
 “This is your home — this is your new life,” he growled.

 For the next 20 years, Dana was prostituted, beaten, and tortured.
 The memory of her brothers’ faces had almost faded, but it was the dream of seeing them again that kept her alive.
-Someday I will find them, she told herself.
+Someday, I will find them, she told herself.

 Just when she thought Dana couldn’t survive another day, a social worker came to her aid.
 The woman convinced the brothel owner to permit Dana to attend the Project Rescue vocational training center for a few hours each day.